kjaisingh/Artificial-Intelligence-Research-Papers/README.md

 * **July - [Phrank](https://www.nature.com/articles/s41436-018-0072-y)**: The algorithm produced automates the most labor-intensive part of genetic diagnosis, that of matching a patient’s genetic sequence and symptoms to a disease described in the scientific literature.
 Without computer help, this match-up process takes 20 to 40 hours per patient - the process involves the expert looking at a list of around 100 of the patient’s suspicious-looking mutations, making an educated guess about which one might cause disease, checking  scientific literature, and then moving on to the next one.
 The algorithm developed by Bejerano’s team cuts the time needed by 90 percent.
 The algorithm’s name, Phrank, a mashup of “phenotype” and “rank,” gives a hint of how it works: it compares a patient’s symptoms and gene data to a medical-literature knowledge base, and then simply generates a ranked list of which rare genetic diseases are most likely to be responsible for the symptoms.
 Phrank, on average, ranked the true diagnosis 4th on the list of potential diagnoses it generated.

+* **December - [Style-Based Generator] (https://arxiv.org/pdf/1812.04948.pdf)**: This research paper, authored by scientists at processor and graphics card company Nvidia, demonstrates the potential of an alternative generator architecture for generative adversarial networks that borrows from style transfer literature.
+It allows for specific customisation and control over features within a human face.
+It has the potential to be applied to other fields, and has thus far been tested successfully on cars and rooms.
+The generator has three main features:
+  - It can combine different aspects of images.
+For example, if one wished to overlay the gender of one face with the face of another, the generator can do so.
+The aspects that can be transferred include gender, hair length, pose and the presence of glasses.
+  - The parameters can be controlled one by one without modifying the core content of an image.
+For example, the presence of a stubble can be modified.
+  - It can perform interpolation.
+This means that if we have two images A and B, the generator can create intermediate images that map one to another.
+It can even change the gender in the process.
+All intermediate images look real too.